Aerator - Introduction

 - Construction of a perimeter wire fence to guide the AERator robot and keep it in the area of grass required.
 (RTK GPS Module is in development)

-The final version it is planned to use 2 or 4 Mecanum wheels.
+The final version uses 4 Mecanum wheels.
 4 Mecanum wheels will allow some complex movement of the aerator :)